cosmos/cosmos-sdk/docs/core/middleware.md

 ## Middlewares

-The SDK Baseapp's implementation of ABCI CheckTx, DeliverTx, and Simulate methods use a middleware-based design.
+The SDK Baseapp's implementation of ABCI CheckTx, DeliverTx, and Baseapp's own Simulate methods use a middleware-based design.
 Middlewares can add logic to be executed before or after a transaction handler execution.
-Middlewares allow us to solve use cases like transaction Tips and refund unused gas.
+Middlewares allow us to solve use cases like transaction Tips and refund unused gas (issue [#2150](https://github.com/cosmos/cosmos-sdk/issues/2150)).

 ### Type Definition